Hydrilla: Management

 Hydrilla can be controlled by herbicides, as well as grass carp, itself an invasive species in North America.
 Insects used as biological pest control for this plant include weevils of the genus Bagous and the Asian hydrilla leaf-mining fly (Hydrellia pakistanae).
 Tubers pose a problem as they can lie dormant for a number of years, making it even more difficult to remove from waterways and estuaries.
 Hydrilla can spread efficiently through both tubers and turions.

 In 2011 an inlet of Cayuga Lake, one of the Finger Lakes in New York State, faced a Hydrilla introduction.
 The city of Ithaca and other local officials used the chemical herbicide endothall to try to head off establishment in the Finger Lakes, which would have been disastrous for their ecosystems.
 The first year nearly $100,000 and many man-hours were spent trying to eradicate the Hydrilla infestation.
 Follow-up treatments were planned for at least five years.

 In August 2021 Hydrilla was discovered growing in a small boat marina connected to the Niagara River in the city of North Tonawanda, New York.
 The New York State Department of Environmental Conservation is working to contain the infestation.

 In September 2021, the Connecticut River Conservancy stated that Hydrilla has been overwhelming tributary rivers, coves, inlets and riverbanks along the river for years.
 Kelsey Wentling, a river steward at the Connecticut River Conservancy, stated, "Hydrilla can spread through a process known as fragmentation, in which the plants, due to some sort of disruption, break apart and regrow elsewhere.
 Fragmentation often happens when boats go through a patch of Hydrilla.
 For this reason, it is critical that those using paddle boats, power boats, jet skis, and fishing equipment in the Connecticut River be aware of invasive Hydrilla and then take steps to reduce its spread."
 It has also been reported by local marinas and municipalities that they can no longer access certain boat slips and docks due to the density of Hydrilla.
 The Connecticut River Conservancy in September 2021 requested area boaters to complete a survey to help with the ongoing management of the invasive plant.

+In North Carolina, the primary complication of Hydrilla invasion management is the presence of the monoecious biotype, which presents a distinct phenological cycle and production of subterranean turions from the southern population.
+While novel systemic herbicides like florpyrauxifen-benzyl have been shown to be rapidly taken up by plants in experimental conditions, their efficacy suffers from high hydrodynamic dilution in high-flow lakes such as Roanoke Rapids Lake, where contact periods are reduced below effective levels.
+This, however, can be circumvented with intermittent herbicide application to counteract rapid dilution.